iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Skill trigger](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse5.png)

+This will connect the createbp skill with the createbp intent.

 #### Step 8: Define actions
 Go to the Actions tab.
 Press ADD NEW MESSAGE GROUP and then select SEND MESSAGE.
 In the message input field, enter: